nasa/abaverify/readme.md

 The file `sample_usage.py` gives an example of how you call your newly created tests.
 By convention, this file is named as `test_runner.py`.
 This file must include:

 1. `import abaverify`.
-2. classes that inherit `av.TestCase` and define functions beginning with `test` following the usage of `unittest`.
+2. classes that inherit `abaverify.TestCase` and define functions beginning with `test` following the usage of `unittest`.
 See the `sample_usage.py` for an example.
 3. call to `runTests()` which takes one argument: the relative path to your user subroutine (omit the `.f` or `.for` ending, the code automatically appends it).

 ### Running your tests